27 September, 2018

 This command will create a new file in the specified content folder, with some front-matter meta data already setup for you to fill.

 The template system is also straightforward to use, and you can easily define new content types and front-matter, to be used by the

 I found a gap in documentation about this, but it seems that hugo has an "extended" version.
 It adds extras, like sass processing, to the usual binary.

 When I tried to edit the template sass files, the changes weren't visible on refresh.
 They were being ignored, and since I was running locally there was no change it could be some cache issue.

 I eventually figured out that the template was using generated resources in a

 resources/_gen/ folder, and deleting that basically broke the generation.
-Since no css was found, hugo errored out and didn't generate the website.
+Since no CSS was found, hugo threw an error and didn't generate the website.